OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/01-Testing_for_Session_Management_Schema.md

 ## Test Objectives

-- Gather sessions, for the same user and for different ones where possible.
+- Gather session tokens, for the same user and for different users where possible.
 - Analyze and ensure that enough randomness exists to stop session forging attacks.
 - Modify cookies that are not signed and contain information that can be manipulated.